 Commercial Offshore Wind Plans

 Along with clean energy, the CVOW pilot project will provide Dominion Energy valuable experience in managing offshore wind resources.
 Specifically, it will provide critical permitting, design, installation, and operational experience as it is the first project to be installed in federal waters under the Bureau of Ocean Energy Management (BOEM) process.

 This will further inform development for large-scale commercial wind deployment in the adjacent Virginia Wind Energy Area leased by Dominion Energy from BOEM.
 It will also help create the expertise and the necessary domestic supply chains that will ultimately lower the costs of offshore wind development.

-We filed an interconnection request with PJM, the regional transmission organization that coordinates the electrical grid in all or parts of 13 states and Washington, D.C., to bring online more than 2,600MW of offshore wind.
-This commercial offshore wind project would be installed in three phases of approximately 880MW each.
+In September 2019, we filed an interconnection request with PJM, the regional transmission organization that coordinates the electrical grid in all or parts of 13 states and Washington, D.C., to bring online more than 2,600MW of offshore wind.

-Pending regulatory approval, the first phase is expected to begin delivery of renewable energy in 2024, with additional phases coming online in 2025 and 2026.
-All three phases combined will provide enough energy to serve more than 650,000 customers.
+Pending regulatory approval, construction is scheduled to begin in 2024, and once construction is complete in 2026, the project will provide enough clean, renewable energy to serve more than 650,000 customers.

 This will be the largest single offshore wind project in the nation and surveys are underway at the lease area.
 These surveys will provide the company with the geological, biological, and oceanographic data needed to support planning and construction in a manner that facilitates coexistence between the natural marine ecosystem and clean energy development.
 Ultimately, this data will support preparation of the project's Construction and Operations Plan to be submitted to the Bureau of Ocean Energy Management (BOEM) later this year.